essoen/essoen.github.io/content/blog/2021/02-27-solving-complex-problems.md

 4. Repeat as necessary, with the goal of moving your problem into another category
 5. Execute and evaluate, following the Plan, Do, Check, Act cycle

-The premise here is that you ar e able to explore the problem thinking cratlively about it.
+The premise here is that you are able to explore the problem thinking creatively about it.
 You must develop theories and experiment.
-How might an organizatino best enable all teams to do those things?
+How might an organization best enable all teams to do those things?

  ### Real Cross-Functional Teams
 What is capabilities does a team need to solve a complex problem?

 1. First, be able to see all parts of the problem they are trying to solve
-2. Second, see many possible experiments that might shed light on the prolem and the solution they might find
+2. Second, see many possible experiments that might shed light on the problem and the solution they might find
-3. Third, be able to act upon experiemnt, and roll out new changes
+3. Third, be able to act upon experiment, and roll out new changes

-Most teams, either in software development or otherwise, address one capabilitiy.
+Most teams, either in software development or otherwise, address one capability.
 A software delivery team [^4] rolls out changes, while a business/strategy team is trying to see the whole of a high level problem.

-To adress all three,  the cross-functional cannot be cross-functional in the sense that it knows about devops, frontend/backend, infrastructure or even designing a UX.
+To address all three,  the cross-functional cannot be cross-functional in the sense that it knows about devops, frontend/backend, infrastructure or even designing a UX.
 They must be capable of things like
 1. Developing the product, including building the tech and UX, and data pipelines to improve it
 2. Developing the product strategy, including selecting the next feature to build, users to build for, how to spend time and not spent time
 3. And building the market strategy